gravitational/teleport/rfd/0074-sftp-support.md

 [github.com/pkg/sftp](https://pkg.go.dev/github.com/pkg/sftp) will be leveraged heavily to provide both an SFTP client and server.

-SFTP support will be added in two stages.
+SFTP support will be added in three stages.

 Adding SFTP subsystem support to Teleport's SSH server will be the first step.
 When an SFTP request is first received on an SSH connection, the Teleport daemon will be re-executed as the logon user of the SSH connection.
 This will require adding a hidden `sftp` sub command to the `teleport` binary.
 The parent process will create 2 anonymous pipes and pass them to the child (`teleport sftp`) so the child can access the SFTP connection.

-The second stage will be adding the `sftp` sub command to `tsh`, and ensuring SFTP trasfers work on the web UI.
+The second stage will be adding SFTP protocol support to `tsh scp` sub command, and ensuring SFTP trasfers work on the web UI. `tsh scp` will continue to use the scp/rcp protocol by default, but the SFTP protocol can be optionally enabled with a flag.

+The third and final stage will be making the SFTP protcol be used by default for `tsh scp`, and adding a flag to optionally using the scp/rcp protocol instead for backwards compatibility.

 ### Security